OfficeDev/outlook-dev-docs/docs/actionable-messages/auto-invoke.md

 # Refresh an actionable message when the user opens it

 Actionable messages allow users to take quick actions on an email message, often based on data presented in the card.
 However, sometimes data changes after the actionable message has been sent.
 For example, your service might send an actionable message to multiple approvers asking them to approve or reject a request.
 One approver approves the request, but the actionable message in the other approver's mailbox still asks for approval.
-Now, with the `autoInvokeAction` property on actionable messages, you can provide an HTTP endpoint to retrieve an up-to-date Adaptive Card payload with the latest information.
+Now, with the `autoInvokeAction` property on actionable messages, you can provide an HTTP endpoint to retrieve an up-to-date Adaptive Card payload with the latest information when the user opens the email in Outlook.

 ## Using autoInvokeAction